theradizt/.github/README.md

 My pronouns are (he/him/they/them)

 I am Aroace! :D
-> before i was straight btw
+> before i was straight but now im aroace

 And my birthday is May 4th!